Throw a Halloween Party With These Low-Cost DIY Ideas

 Keeping Halloween on a Budget

-Halloween also has all kinds of great decorations you can make for yourself without spending an arm and a leg or taking out a car title pawn near you.
+Halloween also has all kinds of great decorations you can make for yourself without spending an arm and a leg or taking out a vehicle title pawn.
 Here are just a few of the DIY creations that can make your Halloween party both inexpensive and a hit with your guests.

 Halloween is synonymous with costumes, but the spectrum in quality and cost can vary from the dollar store to historical reenactment grade.
 Luckily there are some clever, lower end costumes that you can put together yourself without spending a huge amount of time crafting them from scratch.